-Travel time savings is a primary feature of successful BRT systems in the U.S. By measuring the difference in average operating speed between existing bus service operating in mixed traffic and proposed BRT service, this metric indicates the potential travel time savings that riders would experience.
+Travel time savings is a primary feature of successful BRT systems in the U.S. By measuring the difference in average operating speed between existing bus service and proposed BRT service, this metric indicates the potential travel time savings that riders would experience.
 A larger change in travel time savings will be considered a positive characteristic of a potential BRT corridor.